-EATS Restaurant Brokers are involved with multiple Professional Organizations that are created to educate Business Brokers.
+EATS Broker are involved with multiple Professional Organizations that are created to educate Business Brokers.
 I recently attended a Georgia Association of Business Brokers Spring Conference.
 The topic that got my interest was the Difficulties Seller’s Encounter when trying to sell a business or restaurant.

 80% of Business Owners don’t know the value of their business-Source M&A Today

 80% of Business Owners don’t have an exit strategy.

 When it’s time to sell Restaurant Owners encounter the following 5 problems if they don’t have Professional Help:

 - Valuing the restaurant– The restaurant industry is a specialized industry that some books and records can be creative.
 EATS Broker is trained using the following methods:

 - A liquidation asset-based approach determines the net cash that would be received if all assets were sold, goodwill, location, and lease terms.

 - Earning Value Approaches-based on the owner’s past performance of restaurant financials.
 This method includes tax returns to find out the Seller’s true owner benefit for ownership.

 - Percentage of gross sales- This method is not recommended.